 This activity requires students to carry out an investigation to determine the optimum application rate of gibberellic acid for pasture growth.
 The students keep a research logbook while planning and carrying out the investigation and then use it to write a report.
 Both will be submitted for assessment purposes.

-Although this assessment involves dairying, it can be adapted to other primary products, such as beef, salmon, capsicums, kiwifruit, and wool.
+Although this assessment involves lamb, it can be adapted to other primary products, such as beef, salmon, capsicums, kiwifruit, and wool.
 It is important that the product chosen by students will enable them to carry out a comprehensive investigation into an aspect of a primary product or its production, and that the commercial significance of their findings can be used to make recommendations.

 Conditions